ustaxcourt/ef-cms/docs/additional-resources/library-maintenance.md

 - `puppeteer-core` within `web-api/runtimes/puppeteer`: locked to v13.0.1 because that's the highest version that `chrome-aws-lambda` [supports](https://github.com/alixaxel/chrome-aws-lambda/issues/254) at the moment

+- `pdfjs-dist`: temporarily locked to 2.12.313 as v2.13.216 causes issues with pdf rendering in cypress tests

 ## Update Steps

 1. `npm update`: Update to current minor versions of all libraries.
 These shouldn't include any breaking changes, but still might, so it's best to verify with smoke tests in AWS.